stephenmirving/smthr/README.md

 * 130+ mixins
 * 65+ functions
 * A modern, opinionated normalize file written in Sass called _betterize.scss
-* A modern, opinionated print style file written in Sass called _print.scss
+* A print style file written in Sass called _print.scss
 * A collection of helpful !default variables

-Because _smth.scss is a library entirely of Sass functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use.
+Because _smth.scss is a library entirely of Sass functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use by calling a function or using a mixin with `@includes`.

 ## Deployment

+Once it is finished it will be available more easily in NPM, but for now you will need to download the repo manually from here.

 Copy the smthr folder into your project's directory with the rest of the scss files, probably within the 'sass' or 'scss' folder, or within one of the